emvolz-phylodynamics/mlesky/README.md

 dated phylogeny using a maximum likelihood approach.
 The main features are as follows:

-  - Three different phylodynamic models are implemented (skygrid, skygrowth and skysigma)
+-   Three different phylodynamic models are implemented (skygrid, skygrowth and skykappa)
 -   A novel cross-validation approach is used for selecting the smoothing parameter
 -   The resolution of the grid can be selected using AIC or BIC
 -   Covariate data can be included into the analysis to quantify association
 -   Multiple phylogenies can be analysed simultaneously that share the same demographic function

 For a complete description of the statistical methodology underpinning